User Log In

 CPP Acquires Xicom

-After 60,000 people had taken the TKI through SkillsOne (which, by design, also collected a wide array of demographic information), CPP’s research department created a randomized sample of 4,000 men and 4,000 women—stratified by race/ethnicity, age, organizational level, and geographical region in order to mirror the U.S. workforce.
-The full report was prepared by Nancy A. Schaubhut and then published by CPP: Technical Brief for the Thomas-Kilmann Conflict Mode Instrument: Description of the Updated Normative Sample and Implications for Use (2007).
+After 59,000 people had taken the TKI through SkillsOne (which, by design, also collected a wide array of demographic information), CPP’s research department created a randomized sample of 4,000 men and 4,000 women—stratified by race/ethnicity, age, organizational level, and geographical region in order to mirror the U.S. workforce.
+In 2007, the full report was prepared by Nancy A. Schaubhut and then published by CPP: Technical Brief for the Thomas-Kilmann Conflict Mode Instrument: Description of the Updated Normative Sample and Implications for Use.

 Although Ken, I, and the people at CPP were fully prepared to offer different respondents a different normative profile (based on gender, race/ethnicity, age, level, and region) in order to categorize their scores as high, medium, or low, that didn’t turn out to be necessary.
 CPP’s extensive research study resulted in two big surprises: (1) there were no significant differences, practically speaking, in the conflict norms across all demographic distinctions and (2) there were negligible changes in the norms from the 1970s to the 2000s.